-Therefore, based on the lack of reported mortalities, the estimated annual mortality rate incidental to commercial fisheries is zero whales per year from this stock.
+The estimated annual mortality rate incidental to commercial fisheries is 0.2 whales per year from this stock.
 However, this estimate is considered a minimum because there are no data concerning fishery-related mortalities in Japanese, Russian, or international waters.
 In addition, there is a small probability that fishery interactions discussed in the assessment for the Central North Pacific stock may have involved animals from this stock because the only known matches to feeding areas come from areas typically used by the Central North Pacific stock.